ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  **Performance and Development:** Often it's your engineers seeking advice on how they can improve something

- **Clarity:** Engineers may have general thoughts about something and are looking for your perspective, or to see if you have different info than they do about something
+ **Clarity:** Engineers may have general thoughts about something and are looking for your perspective, or to see if you have different information than they do about something

  **Context:** What's going on more broadly at the company, and how does a contributor's work relate to those goals/objectives